Using an MRS Client on Nodes Outside a Cluster

 - Check whether the IP address of the ECS node is connected to the IP address of the cluster Master node.

 For example, run the following command: ping Master node IP address.

 - Run the following command to configure the environment variables:

 - If Kerberos authentication is enabled for the current cluster, run the following command to authenticate the user.
 If Kerberos authentication is disabled for the current cluster, skip this step.

 kinit MRS cluster user

-- Run the client command of the component.
+- Run the client command of a component.

 For example, run the following command to query the HDFS directory.